Frankovg/proyecto_socratech/README.md

 5- Your are in!

-## Project Status
-The project is done for the purpose for which it was made.
-But it can be improved more.
-Maybe I will return to work on it in the future.

-## Room for Improvement
-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

-Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2

-To do:
-- Feature to be added 1
-- Feature to be added 2

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
+- This project was inspired by [Deviant Art](https://www.deviantart.com/), [Art Station](https://www.artstation.com/?sort_by=community), [Concept Art World](https://conceptartworld.com/) and [CG Society](https://cgsociety.org/).
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on a project for a bootcamp by [Socratech](https://socratech.es/).
-- Many thanks to...
+- Many thanks to the professors Carlos Yañez and Miriam Segura.

 ## Contact